 How Was Quitch Used?

-After exploring their options and opting for Quitch, the UON IT Services team used Quitch’s highly-accessible educator portal to build custom classes for their training process.
+After exploring their options and opting for Quitch, the UON IT Services team used Quitch’s highly-accessible educator portal to build custom classes for their online learning and training process.
 The team was able to craft custom classes that covered all stages of training including induction, basic training, knowledge base testing and further learning where required.
 With the customisation tools offered by the Quitch educator portal, these classes were all fully-catered to the needs of both learners (trainees) and educators (trainers).

 How Did Quitch Help?